KeithSloan/OpenStudioWorkBench/README.md

           ![Screenshot] https://github.com/user-attachments/assets/64fe0bbd-6b72-4a1e-958b-c766655d218d

           Click Okay to convert Ifc to gbXML and import

+    * convert_IFC_gbXML file
+      Uses Maarten Visschers - ifc to gbXML converter to create a gbXML file without loading into Workbench

+    * export gbXML file
+          Exports all gbXML objects with property ValueSet is True

+          For example import ifc file with create an gbXML structure but only some objects will have the ValueSet property set to Trur

-    * Branch gbXML2IDF
+    * gbXML2IDF

        submodule add https://github.com/KeithSloan/gbXML2IDF which is a fork of https://github.com/Udaragithub/gbXML2IDF